 Much to the chagrin of his parents, Brian Eden is not a dentist.
-Instead, he works in advertising as senior copywriter who eats sugary foods and occasionally forgets to floss.
+Instead, he works in advertising as Creative Director/Writer who eats sugary foods and occasionally forgets to floss.
 But his clients are glad he's not a dentist.
 (Because dentists make lousy commercials.)
-Brian, on the other hand, does work that has been recognized at Cannes, the Webby Awards, the One Show, the Andy Awards, D&AD, the London Internationals, the New York Festivals, the Radio Mercury Awards, the Art Directors Club, the Clios, the Guinness Book of World Records and AdAge, where he was named one of the industry’s “Roaring 20’s.”
+Brian, on the other hand, does work that has been recognized at Cannes, the D&AD Impact Awards, Regular D&AD, the Webby Awards, the One Show, the Andy Awards, the London Internationals, the New York Festivals, the Radio Mercury Awards, the Art Directors Club, the Clios, the Guinness Book of World Records and AdAge, where he was named one of the industry’s “Roaring 20’s.”

-Brian has done work for Prudential, Hennessy, American Express Travel, belVita, Diet Coke, US Airways, Hyundai, Google, Verizon, Sprint, Celebrity Cruises, Marriott, AMF Bowling, TD Ameritrade, Toyota, JP Morgan Chase, The Maryland Lottery, and Johns Hopkins Medicine, which is as close to being a doctor as Brian is going to get.
+Brian has done work for Prudential, Blue Apron, Hennessy, Ancestry, The New York Times, American Express Travel, belVita, Diet Coke, US Airways, Hyundai, TD Ameritrade, Toyota, JP Morgan Chase, The Maryland Lottery, and Johns Hopkins Medicine, which is as close to being a doctor as Brian is going to get.

 In 2006, Brian realized his lifelong goal of becoming the #1 ranked Brian Eden on Google, narrowly edging out Brian Eden, Chairman of the Hillview Road Landfill Citizens Advisory Committee, Brian Eden, director of the Sioux Falls Trucking Association and Brian Eden, prison inmate convicted of two counts of mail fraud and money laundering in Ohio.

 Brian has 359 facebook friends and a spotless ebay seller rating.